Derpduck/L4D2-Comp-Stripper-Rework/README.md

 **[jacob404/Official-Vscripts-Decompiled](https://github.com/jacob404/Official-Vscripts-Decompiled)**

 These scripts can be used as reference or as a base for modifying director scripts for maps.\
-**NOTE:** This repository is now outdated as of the Last Stand update.\
 Compiled versions of new or updated vscripts can be found at `Steam\steamapps\common\Left 4 Dead 2\update`.

 ### Stripper Dumps
 To dump all entities on a map to text type `stripper_dump` in console while Stripper:Source is loaded.\
 Files are dumped to the `stripper\dumps` directory in `.txt` format.

 ## Setting Up A Competitive L4D2 Server
 **Resources and information for setting up a competitive L4D2 server can be found here:**\
 **[SirPlease/L4D2-Competitive-Rework](https://github.com/SirPlease/L4D2-Competitive-Rework)**

-This project is not part of the L4D2 Competitive Rework, however it is a useful resource for anything related to running a competitive L4D2 server and competitive configs.\
+This project is not part of the L4D2 Competitive Rework, however the competitive rework is a useful resource for anything related to running a competitive L4D2 server and competitive configs.\
-Stripper changes found in this project take inspiration from Zonemod 1.9.8.
+Stripper changes found in this project are inspired by previous competitive configs.

 ## Contributing